 Doesn't require shots.
 This could make a difference for many people, especially children.

 Is easier.
 Usually you can do it at home.

 Has lower risks.
-Allergy drops under the tongue seem to have a lower risk of serious allergic reactions.
+Allergy drops or tablets seem to have a lower risk of serious allergic reactions.
 Common side effects include sore throat, swollen tongue, and itchy lips, tongue, and mouth.

 Can I Get Oral Immunotherapy?